What is nutrition and why is it important for older adults?

 - Serving and Portion Sizes (National Institute on Aging)

 - Shopping for Food That's Good for You (National Institute on Aging)

 - ClinicalTrials.gov: Nutrition Programs for Seniors (National Institutes of Health)

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)

-- Article: Relationship between nutritional status and frailty in hospitalized older patients.
+- Article: Differences and overlap between sarcopenia and physical frailty in older community-dwelling...

 - Nutrition for Older Adults -- see more articles